 - It’s packed with employee testimonials

-Captivating recruitment content don’t just humanize businesses with a talking head interview with the CEO, but share employee testimonials too.
+Captivating recruitment content doesn’t just humanize businesses through a talking head interview with the CEO, but by sharing employee testimonials too.
 Why?
-Because social proof is a powerful factor that helps candidates decide in favor of applying for your open position.
+Because social proof is a powerful factor that encourages candidates to apply for your open position.

 Start with making notes on what you have to feature in your video.
 This checklist is a handy one – add or remove pointers from here as needed:

 - A day in the life of your employees

 - Your value proposition